ruchirlives/concepter/README.md

 # MONGODB
 MONGO_URL =
-MONGO_CERT_NAME =
+MONGO_CERT_NAME =  # ending .pem
-MONGO_CLOUD_PATH =
+MONGO_CLOUD_PATH =  # Cloud runtime location of .pem file
 ```

 ### 🔑 Required Files

-* Place your Mongo .pem credential file into your HOME folder, the HOME specified in .env
+* If using local runtime, you need to place your Mongo .pem credential file into your HOME folder, the HOME specified in .env
 * Ensure the Dockerfile or your Docker run command mounts this folder correctly.

 ---